ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 ## Python & MPI

-Now we'll look at another python example, but this time one that uses MPI to distribute the calculations:
+Now we'll look at another python example, but this time one that uses MPI to distribute the calculations.

+MPI provides a lot of infrastructure for distributed computing: using the `mpirun` command spawns N processes, each of which knows how many processes were spawned, what its unique process ID is, and some other relevant information.
+These processes may be spawned on multiple machines even, and MPI gives us the tools to communicate between these processes.
+We'll take advantage of this infrastructure to perform our calculations on multiple processes.
 ```python
 import numpy as np
 from mpi4py import MPI